 Physical & Mental Fitness for Manali Leh Bicycle Ride

-It is a popular saying that no amount of physical training is good for Manali Leh cycling ride in the Himalayas as it all comes down to your mental fitness.
+It is a popular saying that no amount of physical training is good for the Manali Leh cycling ride in the Himalayas as it all comes down to your mental fitness.
 Your body will be the last to give up in most of the extreme situations you would encounter in the route.
-However, anyone who has been regularly cycling and is comfortable on saddle for long duration is fit enough for the ride physically.
+However, anyone who has been regularly cycling and is comfortable on the saddle for a long duration is fit enough for the ride physically.

 Training for Manali to Leh Cycling Trip

 Here are some important tips for the training for Manali to Leh cycling experience:

 - Understanding your route and terrain makes you a lot more confident about the ride.
 So, make sure you read through the list of places on Manali Leh Highway and understand where you expect what.

 - Small things like being able to repair your bicycle, having camping gears to camp in the middle of nowhere, enough food and water to survive also makes you mentally strong.
 It provides you with a cushion when caught in an adverse situation.